-- The political management of ethno-cultural diversity in the Arab World: Power Sharing and the case of Iraq and Lebanon. - o Demystifying the Arab Revolution: from Arab Spring to Islamist Winter.

-- o Good Governance, Freedom and Human Development in the Arab World. - POLITICS AND GOVERNMENT AT THE REGIONAL/SUPRANATIONAL LEVEL - Regional integration in the Arab World. - The importance of oil. - The external action of the EU towards the Arab-Muslim world: From the Barcelona Declaration to the Mediterranean Union and the EU Cooperation Development policy. - The external action of the US towards the Arab-Muslim world.
+- 1. POLITICS AND GOVERNMENT AT THE NATIONAL LEVEL - Political systems in the Arab World: democracy versus Autocracy and Parliamentarism versus Semipresidentialism. - The political management of ethno-cultural diversity in the Arab World: Power Sharing and the case of Iraq and Lebanon. - Demystifying the Arab Revolution: from Arab Spring to Islamist Winter. - Good Governance, Freedom and Human Development in the Arab World. - 2.
+POLITICS AND GOVERNMENT AT THE REGIONAL/SUPRANATIONAL LEVEL - Regional integration in the Arab World. - The importance of oil. - The external action of the EU towards the Arab-Muslim world: From the Barcelona Declaration to the Mediterranean Union and the EU Cooperation Development policy. - The external action of the US towards the Arab-Muslim world.